All Episodes

 Even after you beat it.

-I'll check it out.
+Yeah, I'll check it out.

 I don't know if it's legit or not.

-And I look around and I go, well, I have a lot of friends and loved ones who uh are already dead, and they didn't get to do half of the fun shit that I got to do in my life so far.
+And they didn't get to do half of the fun shit that I got to do in my life so far.

-I feel like uh, you know, I I've done a lot of cool shit for somebody who's only 37, and I have uh, you know, I've been with the same person now for 10 years, and so you know, like when you look at the things that people have on their bucket list of like these are things I hope I get to do before I die, I feel like I've done a lot of them.
+And so, you know, like when you look at the things that people have on their bucket list of like, these are things I hope I get to do before I die.

-And there and I'm not saying I'm done, I'm not saying there's like not a lot of other shit I would love to do, but you know, in the grand scheme of things, I feel like I'm already coming out ahead.
+But, you know, in the grand scheme of things, I feel like I'm already coming out ahead.

 And so, you know, if my ticket got punched tomorrow, I wouldn't have resentments about that.

-Or if I found out that I was if I found out that I was terminally ill tomorrow, I wouldn't be like, oh my god, let me spend all my time and money trying to get more days.
+Or if I found out that I was, if I found out that I was terminally ill tomorrow, I wouldn't be like, oh my God, let me spend all my time and money trying to get more days.

 I would just try to make the most of the days that I have left.

-But I also don't think I'm not a live every day like it's your last uh kind of person.
+But I also don't think I'm not a live every day like it's your last kind of person.

 Like I fuck around a lot.

-I there are days where I like to sleep most of the day and not do anything.
+There are days where I like to sleep most of the day and not do anything.

 And so to me, if you're not one of those people, what the fuck are you doing trying to get more time?